aptivator/jquery.extras/README.md

 ```

 <span style = "font-size: 18px;">**`$.fn.id`**</span>: gets a value of an `id`
-attribute, sets an `id` to some specified value, or sets an `id` to an
+attribute, sets an `id` to some specified value, sets an `id` to an
+auto-generated unique value, or overrides an existing `id` with an
-auto-generated unique value.
+auto-generated value.
 (The function will be applied to the first element
 in the selection).

 ```html